vmspike/pi-tools/tricolor-led/README.md

 # tricolor-led

-Bash "led" script which manage tricolor green/red/orange LED using sysfs.
+Bash `led` script which manage tricolor green/red/orange LED using sysfs.

 This is deb package sources.
 For prebuilt package see https://vmspike.com/repo/pi-tools/tricolor-led/